abhi11/abhi11.github.io/_posts/2015-09-01-Setup-Mail-For-GMail.markdown

 * Select "mail sent by smarthost; recieved via SMTP or fetchmail" and hit enter
 * Next write "gmail.com" for "System mail name"
-* Next put "127.0.0.1" in IP-address to listen on for SMTP connections
+* Next put "127.0.0.1" in filed "IP-address to listen on for SMTP connections"
-* Leave the field "Other destinations for which mail is accepted" comletely empty
+* Leave the field "Other destinations for which mail is accepted" completely empty
 * Leave the "Machines to relay mail for" empty
-* Now write "smtp.gmail.com::587" for the fiels "IP address or host name of the outgoing smarthost"
+* Now write "smtp.gmail.com::587" for the field "IP address or host name of the outgoing smarthost"
-* Hit "Yes" for "Hide local mail name in outgoing mail?"
+* Hit "Yes" for "Hide local mail name in outgoing mail ?"
 * Keep "Visible domain name for local users" as "localhost"
 * Hit "No" for the field "Keep number of DNS-queries minimal"
 * Select "mbox format in /var/mail/"